tg-quocbao/Learn-Cpp/Module01_Fundamentals-of-programming/Chap01_Intro-to-Cpp/README.md

 **12) Pointer:** C++ supports pointers that allow the user to deal directly with the memory and control the programmer.
 This makes it very suitable for low-level tasks and very complicated projects.
 It is known to increase the speed of execution by decreasing the memory access overhead.

 **13) Dynamic Memory Management:** It supports the feature of dynamic memory allocation.
 In C++ language, we can free the allocated memory by calling the free() function.
 These features are missing in languages like C.

+## Uses of C++
+There are several benefits of using C++ because of its features and security; below are some uses of C++ Programming Language:

+**Operating Systems:** One of the key requirements of an Operating System is that it should be very fast as it is responsible for scheduling and running the user programs.
+The strongly typed and fast nature of C++ makes it an ideal candidate for writing operating systems.
+Also, C++ has a vast collection of system-level functions that also help in writing low-level programs.
+Microsoft Windows or Mac OS X, or Linux - all operating systems have some parts programmed in C++.

+**Games:** Again since most of the games need to be faster to support smooth game play, C++ is extensively used in game design.
+C++ can easily manipulate hardware resources, and it can also provide procedural programming for CPU-intensive functions.

+**Browsers:** With the fast performance of C++, most browsers have their rendering software written in C++.
+Browsers are mostly used in C++ for rendering purposes.
+Rendering engines need to be faster in execution as most people do not like to wait for the web page to be loaded.

+**Libraries:** Many high-level libraries use C++ as the core programming language.
+For example, TensorFlow uses C++ as the back end programming language.
+Such libraries required high-performance computations because they involve multiplications of huge matrices to train Machine Learning models.
+As a result, performance becomes critical.
+C++ comes to the rescue in such libraries.

+**Graphics:** C++ is widely used in almost all graphics applications that require fast rendering, image processing, real-time physics, and mobile sensors.

+**Cloud/Distributed Systems:** Cloud storage systems use scalable file-systems that work close to the hardware; also, the multi threading libraries in C++ provide high concurrency and load tolerance.

+**Embedded Systems:** C++ is closer to the hardware level, and so it is quite useful in embedded systems as the software and hardware in these are closely coupled.
+Many embedded systems use C++, such as smartwatches, MP3 players, GPS systems, etc.

+**Compilers:** Compilers of various programming languages use C++ as the back-end programming language.